Iceland car rental Show menu

 Do I Need Any Equipment?

-When Is the Best Time of Year For Glacier Tours?
+When Is the Best Time of Year For Seeing Iceland’s Glaciers?

 It is much easier to tour the glaciers in Iceland during the summer months as the weather is a lot better and there are long hours of daylight.
 However, you will not see the glaciers in their full glory unless you travel during the winter.

-There are of course advantages and disadvantages to both but you can go on glacier hiking tours and expeditions all year round.
-We have put together a list of some of the main advantages and disadvantages of travelling at different times of the year.
+There are, of course, advantages and disadvantages to both, but you can go on glacier hiking tours and expeditions all year round.
+We have put together a list of some of the main advantages and disadvantages of traveling at different times of the year.

 Advantages of Glaciers in the Summer